goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 Example 1: Hello World without page template
 --------------------------------------------

-To create a page which displays ``Hello World!``, you need to create a view and then register it using ``browser:page`` ZCML directive.
+To create a web page which displays ``Hello World!``, you need to create a page and then register it using ``browser:page`` ZCML directive.
+In BlueBream, we call it as *Browser Page* or more generic term, *View* which can be used to refer XMLRPC, REST and other views.
 By default, the default page which you are getting when you access: http://localhost:8080 is a page registerd like this.
 You can see the registration inside ``configure.zcml``, the name of view will be ``index``.
-You can access the default page by explicitly mentioning the view name in the URL like this: http://localhost:8080/@@index.
+You can access the default page by explicitly mentioning the page name in the URL like this: http://localhost:8080/@@index.
 You can refer the :ref:`howto-default-view` HOWTO for more details about how the default view for a container object is working.
-The term *view* and *page* can be used almost use interchangeably in the browser context.
-But, *view* is very low level, and can be used to refer XMLRPC, REST and other views.

 First you need to create a Python file named ``myhello.py`` at ``src/mynamespace/main/myhello.py``::

   $ touch src/mynamespace/main/myhello.py

-You can define your browser view inside this module.
-All browser views should implement ``zope.publisher.interfaces.browser.IBrowserView`` interface.
+You can define your browser page inside this module.
+All browser pages should implement ``zope.publisher.interfaces.browser.IBrowserView`` interface.
 An easy way to do this would be to inherit from ``zope.publisher.browser.BrowserView`` which is already implementing